Setasign/SetaFPDF/README.md

 #### Generating PDF/A documents

 With SetaFPDF you are able to create PDF/A documents.
 Anyhow it's up to you to not use features which are not allowed in PDF/A. Also it's up to you to add the missing puzzle pieces through the underlaying SetaPDF functionallities.
-There's a simple example available in `demos/pdf-a-3b.php` that adds the salt to make the PDF PDF/A conform.
+There's a simple example available in `demos/pdf-a-3b.php` that adds the required pieces to make the PDF PDF/A conform.

 If you want to create PDF/A documents while importing other files, you need to make sure, that these documents are PDF/A already.